ros2/ros2_documentation/source/Concepts/Intermediate/About-Quality-of-Service-Settings.rst

    * - Publisher
      - Subscription
      - Compatible
+     - Result
    * - Volatile
      - Volatile
      - Yes
+     - New messages only
    * - Volatile
      - Transient local
      - No
+     - No communication
    * - Transient local
      - Volatile
      - Yes
+     - New messages only
    * - Transient local
      - Transient local
      - Yes
+     - New and old messages

+To achieve a "latched" topic that is visible to late subscribers, both the publisher and subscriber must agree to use 'Transient Local'.

 *Compatibility of deadline QoS policies:*